-The Suzuki School of Music, located in Geneva Canton, offers violin and cello lessons according to Suzuki pedagogy.
+The Suzuki School of Music, located in Geneva Canton, offers violin, cello and piano lessons according to Suzuki pedagogy.
 It is for any person motivated and eager to learn a musical instrument.

 The Suzuki method